kuzzleio/kuzzle/docs/API.AMQP.md

     requestId, '<unique request identifier>',

     /*
-    The list of executed queries, with their status
+    The list of executed queries with their status
     */
     items: [
       { create: {